CodeCraftsperson/CodeCraftsperson.github.io/essays/UsingAI.md

 3. In-class WODs
 - I've used ChatGPT on the final WOD.
 For the question "If the subscription is not ready, then what might happen when line 20 is executed?", where I copy and pasted both this quote and the code that was provided in the prompt.
 ChatGPT was able to accurately determine what would happen when line 20 is executed given the condition.
 From there, I understood what would happen, and was able to put what was outputted on the console into the document from my own understanding.
 4. Essays
+- I would use ChatGPT for some essays where I cant fill the gap in my mind for formulating words.
+Since ChatGPT typically likes to use many vocabulary words, I usually incorporate those words into my own essay on certain subjects.
 5. Final project
 - I currently have not used any AI tools for the final project.
 Since I use in-class videos that are typically used in WODS which typically help me in doing the work, I didnt use AI as of yet.
 6. Learning a concept / tutorial